Monday - Thursday, 9 a.m. - 3 p.m.

 7:30 a.m. – Holy Eucharist, Rite I (In-person only)

-10:30 a.m. – Holy Eucharist Rite II (both in-person and online via FB & YouTube)
+10:30 a.m. – Holy Eucharist, Rite II (both in-person and online via FB & YouTube)

 Tuesday

-7:30 a.m. – Holy Eucharist, Rite II (In-person only)
+7:30 a.m. – Holy Eucharist (In-person only) in Chapel

 Thursday

-12:05 p.m. – Healing Eucharist, Rite II (In-person only)
+12:05 p.m. – Healing Eucharist, Rite II (In-person only) in Chapel

 Click here for worship times Close